 Use thin fries, and make sure they are 100% crispy

-Everyone makes fries they way they want., and that’s totally okay.
+Everyone makes fries the way they want., and that’s totally okay.
 But not when making poutine.
 For this dish, you need the skinny fries that get crispy all the way through.
-You can definitely pull this off with home made fries, but the extra moisture in the potatoes will often result in a soft french fry.
+You can definitely pull this off with homemade fries, but the extra moisture in the potatoes will often result in a soft french fry.

 Just don’t use potato wedges, or steak potatoes.
 The fries have to be pretty thin so the gravy can drizzle down and coat all of them.
 Big chunky fries will be too much potato.